underscoreio/essential-slick/src/pages/selecting.md

 --------------------------------------------------------------------------------------------------------

 : Numeric column methods.
-  Operand and result types should be interpreted as parameters to `Column[_]`.
+  Operand and result types should be interpreted as parameters to `Rep[_]`.

 ### Boolean Methods

-Slick also provides a set of methods that operate on boolean `Columns`:
+Slick also provides a set of methods that operate on boolean `Rep`s:

 --------------------------------------------------------------------------------------------------------
 Scala Code              Operand Column Types               Result Type        SQL Equivalent